Oh no! The orientation of my photo is wrong. If only it were a tiny bit wider or taller!

 When the tool opens, be sure to deselect the link between the width and height boxes.
 If you don’t, the program will maintain the same aspect ratio.
 You might want that in some situations, but it doesn’t work for our purposes here.

-In the Protect box, choose that Alpha 1 channel we just created from the dropdown menu.
+In the Protect box, choose the Alpha 1 channel we just created from the dropdown menu.
 Now Photoshop knows not to stretch the waterfall, just the jungle.

 Now I’ll click and drag the edges of the image to the right and left until it fills the transparent area.